-Today you would be hard-pressed to find a gym that doesn’t have a landmine adapter.
+Today you would be hard-pressed to find a gym that doesn’t have a landmine attachment.

 So to help you make the most of this implement, here’s why we like it and 9 different ways you can use it.